Criteria of professional production. Part 1

 Sound design

-What are criteria of professionally-made tracks?
+What are the criteria for professionally-made tracks?

 Daniel